TalMalchi/Ex3_OOP/README.md

 Again, our task is to create a program to save, load, and perform various other different actions on directed weighted graphs.
 In addition, the graph has to have a UI to present it to the user.

+Note: a requirements file has been added to the repository, so that running the program can be done with less hassle.

 ## Classes and Algorithms
 We received several abstract classes to implement (as if interfaces in Java), as well as some json files to test the algorithms on.
 The graph is to be built from json and be able to be written to json.
 The UML of class structure is